 Camp 2: Fountain pen users who feel that their fountain pens are more balanced without the cap.
 They like their pen caps 'unposted'.

 You'll know which camp you belong to by writing both with a posted and unposted cap.
 It won’t take long to work out what feels more comfortable for your hand and writing style.

-Hold your fountain pen between your thumb and your index finger.
+Hold your pen between your thumb and your index finger.
 Rest the pen on your middle finger's knuckle.
 This is the tripod grip.

-This position allows for smooth ink flow.
+This position allows for smooth ink to flow.
 When writing, the pen will remain firm in your grip, and your hand will be able to glide fluidly across the paper.